SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Model Fitting Results

-We present an empirical SPHEREx atlas built directly from the observed spectra of sources with parallaxes.
+We present an empirical SPHEREx atlas built directly from the retained 102-channel SPHEREx spectrophotometry.
 Sources are grouped using the $T_{\mathrm{eff}}$ fitted with atmospheric models and the $\log g$ inferred from evolutionary models, with bin widths of $\Delta T_{\mathrm{eff}}=100$~K and $\Delta \log g=0.5$ centered on the atlas grid points.
-Within each bin, we retain screened spectra, interpolate them onto a common wavelength grid matched to the native SPHEREx resolving power, normalize them in the 1.27--1.33~$\mu$m region, and define the atlas spectrum as the wavelength by wavelength median of the retained members.
-Bins with fewer than five acceptable members are excluded, leaving 52 atlas bins constructed from 968 spectra of sources with parallaxes.
+Each source is normalized by the median flux of the 1.284 and 1.315~$\mu$m channels.
+Each atlas point is then defined as the median of the retained normalized source measurements.
+Bins with fewer than six input sources are excluded, leaving 57 atlas bins constructed from 986 input sources.
+Individual atlas channels are retained when at least three normalized source measurements contribute, so a small number of bins do not contain all 102 channels.

-This construction is intended to preserve the characteristic morphology of the observed spectra associated with different regions of the adopted $T_{\mathrm{eff}}$ and $\log g$ parameter space, while suppressing random noise, residual artifacts, and source specific peculiarities.
-Because the atlas is assembled from normalized observations by taking the median in each bin, it should be interpreted primarily as an empirical reference sequence in the observed 0.75--5~$\mu$m domain, rather than as an absolute flux or purely model driven template set.
+This construction is intended to preserve the characteristic morphology of the observed SPHEREx spectrophotometry associated with different regions of the adopted $T_{\mathrm{eff}}$ and $\log g$ parameter space, while suppressing random noise, residual artifacts, and source specific peculiarities.
+Because the atlas is assembled from normalized 102-channel observations by taking the median in each bin, it should be interpreted primarily as an empirical reference sequence in the observed 0.75--5~$\mu$m.

-Figure~\ref{fig:spectral_atlas} presents the resulting atlas as two vertically offset spectral sequences, ordered primarily by decreasing $T_{\mathrm{eff}}$.
-With this ordering, the dominant temperature driven evolution of the SPHEREx spectral morphology is seen directly: the broad molecular bands strengthen and change shape systematically from the late M regime through the T/Y regime.
-The labels retain the adopted $\log g$ value for each bin, but the gravity dependence is weaker than the temperature dependence in much of the atlas.
-In particular, at $T_{\mathrm{eff}}\gtrsim1800$~K, spectra with similar temperatures but different $\log g$ values show only weak differences at the SPHEREx spectral resolution, indicating limited gravity sensitivity for the warmer sources.
+Figure~\ref{fig:spectral_atlas} presents the resulting 102-channel atlas as two vertically offset spectrophotometric sequences, ordered by decreasing $T_{\mathrm{eff}}$.
+With this ordering, the dominant temperature driven evolution of the SPHEREx spectrophotometric morphology is seen directly: the broad molecular bands strengthen and change shape systematically from the late M regime through the T/Y regime.
+The labels retain the adopted $\log g$ value for each bin, while the ordering emphasizes the temperature driven morphology of the atlas.